tammet/gkc/Examples/README.md

 Minus sign - means negation.
 I.e. -father(john,pete) means
 `john is NOT the father of pete`.

 Percentage character % is a line comment.
+Multi-line comments `/* .... */`
+can be used as well.

 The order of statements in the file is not really important, although it may cause minor and essentially unpredictable differences in search behaviour.
 Essentially, gkc